dbissell6/DFIR/Blue_Book/Blue_Book.md

 The handbook is written to be accessible to new forensic CTF players and is designed to serve as a reference similar to a hacktricks guide.
 Hopefully useful to someone with no experience wanting to start and to someone with experience that needs a quick reference.

-## DFIR
-When completing DFIR CTFs understanding the story that the evidence is telling is crucial.
-As a forensic analyst, you need to piece together the who, what, where, when, and how of an attack.
-A packet capture file (pcap) can reveal a lot about an attack, such as an IP address attempting to bruteforce a website.
-When the attacker finally gains access, this is a significant piece of the puzzle, and it could also be where a flag is located.
-Therefore, it's essential to keep detailed notes that reconstruct the timeline of critical events.

-The structure of this document is sectioned by type of evidence typically given.

 1) [Network traffic analysis](https://github.com/dbissell6/DFIR/blob/main/Blue_Book/Blue_Book.md#pcaps)

 2) [System logs analysis](https://github.com/dbissell6/DFIR/blob/main/Blue_Book/Blue_Book.md#logs--registry)